Last updated: May 2026

 Is BMI accurate for muscular people?

 No — BMI does not account for the difference between fat and muscle.
 A muscular person may score in the overweight range despite having low body fat.
-For people doing resistance training or on TRT, BMI is a less reliable indicator than body fat percentage or waist circumference.
+For people doing resistance training or on Testosterone (TRT), BMI is a less reliable indicator than body fat percentage or waist circumference.

 Does BMI apply the same way for everyone?